IsaacDexter/Mislicnesig/Locations/Faerie/Signetstone.md

 * Some of the stone was brought over during the [[Hollytide]], where it was worn as pendants and rings by the invading force.
 * Little of these artefacts remain in [[Mislicnesig]], many were originally magical or have been enchanted since.
 * All are treated as most prized treasures indeed.
-* Aside from other tiny imports over the years, the final import was performed without the public's knowledge by [[Red Mollie]], when she gifted it to [[The Pretender]] to assist in her plans of designing a deity
+* Aside from other tiny imports over the years, the final import was performed without the public's knowledge by [[Red Mollie]], when she gifted it to [[Ayle Hermand]] to assist in her plans of designing a deity